 However, in some write heavy use cases where the master becomes a performance bottleneck, users can add another master.
 As the metadata tables are small (typically a few MBs in size), it is possible to copy over the metadata onto another node and sync it regularly.
 Once this is done, users can send their queries to any master and scale out performance.
-If your setup requires you to use multiple masters, please contact us at engage@citusdata.com.
+If your setup requires you to use multiple masters, please contact us.

-18.2 Dealing With Node Failures
+20.2 Dealing With Node Failures